ANTONIS Lab Research

 • [Ferroelectric Thin Film based In-sensor Computing System]

 The number of nodes commonly used in sensory networks is rapidly increasing, which increases the bottlenecks that occur during data communication.
 To efficiently process large amounts of data and reduce power consumption for data processing, computational approaches that perform preprocessing in sensory networks must be developed.
 This approach can reduce redundant data movement between sensing and processing devices.
-Our group considers proximity sensors and intra-sensor computing, where the computational tasks are partially shifted to the sensory terminal.
+In our lab, we consider proximity sensors and intra-sensor computing, where the computational tasks are partially shifted to the sensory terminal.